guilhermecastanheira/guilhermecastanheira/README.md

 ## Hi there!

-📋 Ask me about the life, the universe and everything else.
+📋 Can you ask me about the life, the universe and everything else

-🚀 Sci-Fi
+🚀 Sci-Fi 🍺 Beer and ⚽ Soccer

 📫 How to reach me?
-[It's easy!](https://www.linkedin.com/in/guilherme-piloto-castanheira-b96716170/)
+[It's easy!](https://www.linkedin.com/in/guilherme-piloto-castanheira-b96716170/) Did u find? 👀

 🥶 Who am I?
-Electrical engineer and master degree student
+Electrical engineer and master degree student and sometimes I try programming or automate some boring stuffs

 🌎 From Brazil